learnk8s/learnk8s.io/src/gatekeeper/content.md

 It's just a definition of a policy that can only be enforced by creating a `Constraint`.

-You may use the same `ConstraintTemplate` but define multiple constraints to enforce policies for different workloads, for example.

 ## Creating a constraint

 A `Constraint` is a way to say _"I want to apply this policy to the cluster"_.